Cycling, holidays and my city

 Seeing a city from handlebar height is a great way to get to know a place.
 When you cycle you feel more connected than when you fly by on a freeway or hurtle around on a bus and Vanessa Christie explains why it’s not only her favorite way to get around, but a way of life…

-“When traveling to a new city, I can’t help but find myself observing how people move around the city; on foot, on buses, scooters, mopeds, rickshaws, jitneys, shuttles, metros and…on bike.
+“When going on holiday to a new city, I can’t help but find myself observing how people move around the city; on foot, on buses, scooters, mopeds, rickshaws, jitneys, shuttles, metros and…on bike.
 I love to ride public transit, from buses to metros and especially bikes and bikeshares.
 It’s almost a strange litmus test to determine if I could live there.
 Could this be my home?
 Could I cycle here?
 How happy are they going wherever they’re going?

 During and after college, I found myself living in Amsterdam, Chile and all over Canada.
 I also ventured on solo journeys to India, Thailand, Hong Kong and South and Central America.
 My time in Amsterdam, over 7 years ago, was really the moment when the paradigm shifted in my mind: bicycles can change everything.
 The Netherlands and Denmark are renowned for their biking infrastructure with Copenhagen and Amsterdam retaining the reputation for most cycle-friendly cities in the world.
 These cities have changed my perspective on how the people in a city can truly thrive…with bicycles.